eShine Boat Care

 Comment from an Ontario buyer (March 2008)

 Fantastic site - saved me loads of time and grey hair.
 There was one major hitch in the process I have not seen mentioned anywhere on your site.
 I found boat, priced, surveyed, bought it - the litmus test when you cross the border with a payment is that it must be a form of payment the customs guy himself cannot cash.
 Blew through U.S. Customs, and Canadian Customs even called in the RIV for me (nice guys!).
 They said if I wanted to bring the trailer back into the U.S. I would have to leave it at U.S. customs for 72 hours(??).
-RIV inspection was 10 minutes and totaly anticlimactic.
+RIV inspection was 10 minutes and totally anticlimactic.
 License the boat (Service Canada) free.
 Really simple, 5 minutes, thanks to all your info.

 Licence plates for the trailer $35 plus PST on Trailer price are payable when you get the plates.
 (They tried to charge me PST on the whole sale, so bring receipts proving you paid it at the border.)
 BUT, to license the trailer AFTER taxes paid, RIV stamped, etc. - Ontario MOT needs the empty weight of the trailer!
 They have some info about GVWR and maximum load calculations, and my trailer had GVWR and Max Load on the plate, so I could calculated the empty weight and provided pictures of the trailer plate.
 If your trailer is less than 900 Kg empty, the MOT does not need a "weight slip" - their hot line says so, and they told me too, but in the end, you will have to find a way to prove it weighs less than 900 Kg. [ GVWR - Max.Load = Empty Weight ]